msalehisedeh/wizard-storage/README.md

     value   // value to be stored
     version // optional version number
     expires // optional in hours
-)
-storage.session.setItem(
+    isSecure // optional should encrypt value: true/false or undefined ) storage.session.setItem(
     key     // key to keep a reference value   // value to be stored
     version // optional version number
     expires // optional in hours
-)
-storage.cookies.setItem(
+    isSecure // optional should encrypt value: true/false or undefined ) storage.cookies.setItem(
     key       // key to keep a reference